-- 1. The poverty rate of the county served by the project minus the statewide poverty rate; - 2.
-Unemployment Rate Value: The unemployment rate of the county minus the statewide unemployment rate; - 3.
-If the statewide population trend has increased over the two most recent 10-year census estimates, the population trend value shall be 1; if it has decreased the population value shall be 2. - 4.
-Utilization of the Justice40 Mapping Tool if the Justice40 Mapping Tool indicates that the project area or immediate surrounding area is disadvantaged based on the criteria set within the mapping tool the value shall be 1.
+- 1. Poverty Rate Value: The poverty rate of the county served by the project minus the statewide poverty rate; - 2.
+Unemployment Rate Value: The unemployment rate of the county minus the statewide unemployment rate; and - 3.
+If the statewide population has increased over the two most recent 10-year census estimates, the population trend value shall be 1; if it has decreased the population trend value shall be 2.